gh0ulbyte/recurring-payment-engine/README.md

 Built with ASP.NET Core (.NET 8) using MVC and Razor, with optional SQL Server persistence.

 The project demonstrates real-world payment processing architecture, external API integration, webhook management, and backend transaction handling.

+⚠️ All sensitive information (credentials, client identifiers, database names, and production endpoints) has been removed or replaced with placeholders for security reasons.